Not to be confused with Pigeon Island (Matara)

 The island's name derives from the wild rock pigeon (Columba livia) which has colonized it (Katupotha & Senevirathna, 2017).

-Island
+The Island

-Flora & Fauna
+The Flora and Fauna

-A large number of coral species (over 100 species) and coral reef fishes (over 222 specie) have been recorded around this national park (Perera & Kotagama, 2016).
+A large number of coral species (over 100 species) and coral reef fishes (over 222 species) have been recorded around this national park (Perera & Kotagama, 2016).
 Juvenile and adult Blacktip reef sharks, Hawkbill, Green, and Olive ridley turtles are some of the marine animals found around the shallow coral areas.
 The island is also an important breeding and nesting ground for rock pigeons.

 References